quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 application errors.
 They have well-defined error codes and semantics.
 Next to these however, there can be internal errors that occur that may or may not get mapped to the official error codes in implementation-specific ways.
-As such, multiple error codes can be set on the same event to reflect this.
+As such, multiple error codes can be set on the same event to reflect this, and more fine-grained internal error codes can be reflected in the internal_code field.

+If the error code does not map to a known error string, the connection_code or application_code value of "unknown" type can be used and the raw value captured in the code_bytes field; a numerical value without variable-length integer encoding.

 ~~~ cddl
 QUICConnectionClosed = {